FilterItTool/filterit-laravel/README.md

 ```

 ## What is FilterIt?
-Please refer to [About](https://github.com/FlterIt/FilterIt) for more information.
+Please refer to [About](https://github.com/FlterItTool/FlterItTool) for more information.

 ## License

-The laravel-filterit is open-sourced software licensed under the MIT license.
+The filterit-laravel is open-sourced software licensed under the MIT license.